rezo552/debian-live-backup/README.md

 # debian-live
 Builds a Debian 10 (Buster) Live x86-64 ISO monthly using GitHub Actions.
 Used primarily for backing up and restoring Linux and Windows based systems.
+(You can use it in an unattended way, see the Confiugration Options)

 ## Default Password